Alvaro Lopez Ortega / 2026-05-21 Briefing

 Microsoft has open-sourced two new tools, RAMPART and Clarity, to enhance the safety of agentic AI.
 These resources are designed to help developers build and maintain more secure AI agents.

-Python 3.15.0b1 introduces a new TaskGroup.cancel() method that allows for the graceful cancellation of task groups without raising exceptions.
-Additionally, improvements to ContextDecorator enable context managers to function more reliably as decorators for asynchronous functions and generators.
+Python 3.15.0b1 introduces a new TaskGroup.cancel() method for the graceful cancellation of asynchronous task groups without raising exceptions.
+Additionally, improvements to ContextDecorator will enable context managers to function more reliably as decorators for asynchronous functions, iterators, and generators.

 Rmux – A programmable terminal multiplexer with a Playwright-style SDK